ellipszist/BundleReplacer/README.md

 - `-p` or `--path=` specifies the path to the AssetBundle file.
 - `-r` or `--replace=` specifies the directory of files to replace.
 - `-o` or `--output=` specifies the output path for the replaced AssetBundle.
 - `-f` or `--filter=` specifies the types to replace, separated by `,`.
-If not specified, all types will be exported.
+If not specified, all types will be imported.

 ## License